mushishi78/consequence/README.md

 The `>>` operation may be variously thought of as the 'map', 'bind' or 'join' operations, but has been left unnamed to avoid any specific connotations.

-It takes the result of the proc given to it and passes it on:
+It takes the result of the argument's `#call` method and passes it on:

 ``` ruby
 Foo[0] >> ->(v) { Bar[v] } # Bar[0]
 ```

-If it return's a result that is not a monad, it is wrapped up in one so the chain can continue:
+If the returned result that is not a monad, it is wrapped up in one so the chain can continue:

 ``` ruby
 Foo[0] >> ->(v) { v + 1 } # Foo[1]